temoto-framework/temoto/README.md

 ### Using the External Resource Manager

+This is a simple demonstration of ERM from client's perspective.
+ERM is used to load a ROS related program (rqt_graph) and also regular Ubuntu program (Gnome calcultator).
 First, here's the whole C++ demo application (explanations will follow):

 ``` c++
 #include "ros/ros.h"